MohmmedTarek/Compiler/TASK 3/README.md

 - **F ⊆ Q** is the set of accept states.
 - **A** is a function that maps every state in **Q** to an action.

-Refer to the slides of Lecture 2 of CSEN1003 for more detailed information about the operation of FDFA.

 ## Requirements 📋